 Aug.
 5, 1975 – Evergreen weather reporter Earl Windham reported 1.1 inches of rain in Evergreen.

 Aug.
-5, 1978 – Sidney Stacey died and was buried in Pleasant Hill Cemetery in Monroe County, Ala.
+5, 1978 – Sidney Stacey passed away at the age of 82 at Monroe County Hospital in Monroeville, Ala.
+Born on April 3, 1896, he was buried in Pleasant Hill Cemetery in Monroe County, Ala.

 Aug.
 5, 1978 – National Baseball Hall of Fame pitcher Jesse Haines passed away at the age of 85 in Dayton, Ohio.
 During his career, he played for the Cincinnati Reds and the St. Louis Cardinals.
 He was inducted into the Hall of Fame in 1970.